mc962/hayai/README.md

 ### Exceptions

+This middleware provides a way to gracefully handle certain types of exceptions, and render a neatly formatted template containing useful information such as what code threw the error, and the approximate line number of the code that threw the error.

 ### Static Assets

 This middleware provides the option to serve static assets including CSS, JavaScript, and images.
 A FileServer class is provided to serve the appropriate files, and is called in the event that a request comes through requesting a static asset.

 ## To-Dos

  - Finish documentation for ORM, Flash message, Exceptions, Static Assets, CSRF protection

- - Implement PostgreSQL connection capability for increased database support and ability for apps built with Hayai to be hosted on Heroku

  - Package Hayai into a gem for easy install and use.